Telestai-Project/telestai/src/test/README.md

 To display what individual tests are running (as they are running) use the `--log_level=message` parameter.

-By default the log messages from the Raven Core application are not echoed when running the unit tests.
+By default the log messages from the Telestai Core application are not echoed when running the unit tests.
 If it is desired to print this log data change the following from 'false' to 'true' in the `test_raven.cpp` file and uncomment three lines in the `script\interpreter.cpp\ VerifyScript` method and recompile: